sammwyy/ows/README.md

 The online-with-security project is a small cyber security manuscript for the prevention of computer attacks.

 ## Introduction
-Computer hackers in most cases are due to bad practices when programming a system that will be available to any user via the internet.
+Most of the cases a "Hack" is executed successfully it's because bad practices had been done when developing the public interface of your application thus letting anyone "Exploit" that.

 In this guide we will see a summary of the most common problems in terms of web security and how to solve them.